trivett/pfnp_bootcamp/instructor_notes_day_1.md

 ------

 Depends on the methodology used by team.
 Typically, there is a UX phase, a Design phase, a Development phase bundled with extensive QA.
-This was the process used in the consulting firm I used to work in.
+This was the process used in the large company I used to work in.

 For a startup, the process is similar, however there is a lot more room for iteration and testing out ideas by putting something up for users to use and deliver feedback.